david-wagih/StoreFront-Backend-project/README.md

 ## to setup and connect to the database :

+CREATE USER postgres WITH PASSWORD 'Davidwagih123';
+CREATE DATABASE masks_store;
+CREATE DATABASE masks_store_test;
+GRANT ALL PRIVILEGES ON DATABASE masks_store TO postgres;
+GRANT ALL PRIVILEGES ON DATABASE masks_store_test TO postgres;

+### you now have created the needed setup to connect to the database

+- to run the up migrations here write in the command : db-migrate up
+- to run the down migrations here write in the command : db-migrate down

 ## Port Numbers:

 - the Backend Port is 3000 , database Port is 5432